dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 ### Example usage in a Dapr component

-In this example, we're going to set up an Azure Key Vault secret store component that uses Azure AD to authenticate.
+In this example, you will set up an Azure Key Vault secret store component that uses Azure AD to authenticate.

 {{< tabs "Self-Hosted" "Kubernetes">}}